SicilyXiao/Tipster/readme.md

 Tipster is an app that allows users to browse movies from the [The Movie Database API](http://docs.themoviedb.apiary.io/#).

-It is orinally named Flixster but I have a poor listening so I thought it was Tipster.
+It is orinally named Flix but I have a poor listening so I thought it was Tipster.
 Sorry but it is Tipster now.
-A little bit weird but sometimes we should accept something outside our inherent perception.
+A little bit weird but sometimes we should embrace something outside our inherent perception.

 ---